-Master of Science in Applied Geophysics.
-This degree plan is specifically developed for students interested in a career in exploration in the petroleum industry.
-To obtain the M.S. degree in applied geophysics, the student must have

-- Successfully completed a minimum of 33 credit hours of graduate study as specified in the curriculum or acceptable to the departmental faculty. - 2.
-Passed a general qualifying examination. - Completed and successfully defended a project related to some facet of applied geophysics.
+Degree Requirements This degree plan is specifically developed for students interested in a career in exploration in the petroleum industry.
+To obtain the M.S. degree in applied geophysics, the student must have: - 1.
+Successfully completed a minimum of 33 credit hours of graduate study as specified in the curriculum or acceptable to the departmental faculty. - 2.
+Passed a general qualifying examination. - 3.
+Completed and successfully defended a project related to some facet of applied geophysics.
+Geology, M.S.